andywdahl/rgwas/README.md

 # RGWAS

-RGWAS is a two-step approach to find and then validate novel subtypes in multi-trait datasets, and is described in [Dahl et al 2019 Plos Genetics](https://doi.org/10.1371/journal.pgen.1008009)
+RGWAS is a two-step approach to find and validate novel subtypes in multi-trait datasets, and is described in [Dahl et al 2019 Plos Genetics](https://doi.org/10.1371/journal.pgen.1008009)

 There are two key steps: Step 1 is to fit subtypes with `mfmr`; Step 2 is to test covariates for subtype-specific effects with `droptest` or `interxn_test`.